Parks and gardens

 Cathkin Braes Country Park

-As the highest point in Glasgow at 200m above sea level, Cathkin Braes Country Park offers one of the best panoramic views over the city.
-The park is also home to extensive mountain bike trails and was host to events during the Glasgow 2014 Commonwealth Games.
-There are ancient woodland and grassland areas to discover, as well as the park's very own wind turbine.
+As the highest point in Glasgow at 200m above sea level, Cathkin Braes Country Park offers one of the best panoramic views of the city.
+The park is also home to ancient woodlands and mountain bike trails, which were created for the Glasgow 2014 Commonwealth Games.

 Parks in the east end